 6. Feature your listing on your home page

 Sometimes you need to put content in front of existing traffic to get noticed, and there is no better place than your home page to do this.
 Our websites offer clients a variety of featured listings options that funnel traffic to your listings quickly.
 We also track visitor metrics such as conversion rate, and this is on average a higher rate for site visitors that have viewed a featured listing.
 In some cases, 1 single listing can be the featured listing, which for an individual agent with only a few listings, does a great job of shining a light on a property.

-7. Be Smart, get a Mobile Site
+7. Be Smart, have a Mobile Responsive Site

 8. Create a single property website

 This requires more effort and is more suited to luxury real estate.
 The idea behind these is to create much more content around 1 listing to improve its search engine visibility and market a property to its fullest capacity.
 While this has many benefits, this will not necessarily outperform a listing page on your website.
 For our clients, enhancing the listing, and leveraging their blog and social media combined can have the same effect.
 A single property website might earn more inbound links due to its URL and can be marketed in print more professionally.
 Recently, a real estate team created a custom landing page for the luxury end of the business, to promote their listings and how they market their properties.
 It also serves as a place to direct visitors from offline sources such as magazines and brochure materials.
 They also used pay-per-click ads to drive qualified online traffic to this page with great success.